sofa-framework/doc/components/engine/generate/groupfilteryoungmodulus.md

 <!-- generate_doc -->
 # GroupFilterYoungModulus

-This class gives a vector of young modulus according of a list of defined groups
+Engine defining a vector of young modulus according of a list of defined groups.

 ## Vec3d